jgmorenow/WirelessNetworks/README.md

 * <b>For each adapter, click the configuration Cog.</b>
 * <b>In the IPv6 tab, click the Disable radio button and then click Apply.</b>

+<h2>Limiting Network Devices</h2>

+<b>Most small, nonenterprise networks rarely specify or otherwise limit the devices present in their network and suffer from being too open, allowing all devices to connect.
+This approach may be convientent, especially when you buy a new device or friends come over, it's an insecure practice that leaves a door open for bad actors.</b>

+<h4>Asset List</h4>
+<b>Creating an asset list will help avoid security risks by identifying all the devices allowed to connect to the network and restricting access to just those devices.
+An asset list is a table containing data about each device, such as its type (PC, Laptop, Mobile Phone, and so on), location, hostname, MAC address, and IP address. </b>